THE CHAMPION FUND

 Registered Investment Company

-Organized under the Investment Company Act of 1940
+Organized under the Investment Company Act of 1940 — the same framework governing the industry's most established funds

 Liquidity By Law